 Our dogs are part of the family.
 They kayak, sail, camp, hike and run with us.
 They lie at our feet and sleep on the bed.
 Our kids say they eat better than we do.
 They are our best friends and our canine kids.

 Since the sixties and the first Shaggy Dog movie, I have lived with shaggy sheepdogs of various breeds.
 A dog isn’t a dog to me without a hairy face and a big black plastic nose.
 My mother and I started with Old English Sheep Dogs (like the dog in the original movie.)
 We later had Briards and then Bearded Collies.
 In 2007 while teaching one morning, a dad walked into the classroom with a merle Bergamasco puppy in his arms and I was instantly smitten.
 With two Bearded Collies at home and no need for a new dog, a Bergamasco puppy (Phaedra) joined our family three months later.
 Fast forward to 2015, four merle Bergamasco girls were the canine members of our family.
-And by 2020 we have produced three gorgeous litters and a total of 17 pups.
+And by July 2020 we had produced four gorgeous litters and a total of 24 pups.
 We are hooked!